 I wouldn’t say that it is cheaper to make it yourself.
 When you figure your time into the equation, you may not find it to be worth it.
 With that said, I think it’s infinitely important to teach my family where our food comes from.
 I want them to know how to do stuff!
 And I want to spend time together doing things that are valuable.
 So for us, this replaces spending money on something like taking the family out to a movie and allows us to spend that money and time together in a way that builds memories and provides a tangible thing that we use together throughout the year.
 It has been and continues to be an amazing family experience for us!

-Next week I will dive in to how we cook down our sap into maple syrup!
-I can’t wait to show you!
+Next week I will dive in to the boiling process of how to cook down the sap of a maple tree into maple syrup!

 Have you made your own maple syrup?
 I’d love to hear your stories in the comments!